sunpho84/nissa/doc/wip.md

   DynamicTens<OfComps<LocLxSite,Dir>,double> tens(lat->getLocVol());`
 ```

-allocate a tensor with a static-sized Lorentz index `Dir` and a dynamical-size specified index `LocLxSite`
+allocates a tensor with a static-sized Lorentz index `Dir` and a dynamical-size specified index `LocLxSite`

 One can add as many component as needed, and create new components